tracymalaika222-bot/excel-readme-for-St-padrepio/README.md

 # St Padre Pio Pharma — SQL & Excel Sales Analysis

-A SQL and Excel analysis of a pharmacy retail sales dataset, built around a specific set of business questions rather than open-ended exploration.
+A SQL and Excel analysis of a pharmacy retail sales dataset, built around a specific set of business questions.

 St Padre Pio Pharma is a fictional company created for this portfolio — the dataset was shaped and cleaned specifically to answer real business questions, the same way a working analyst would approach a stakeholder request.